-The Dana Building houses about three dozen labs that address a spectrum of issues related to environmental sustainability.
-Many are places for the hands-on study of systems and natural resources such as water, soil, plants, and live animals.
-Some are teaching labs where students of environmental science masters programs learn to conduct analyses of aquatic and terrestrial systems as part of their regular coursework:
+The Dana Building at the University of Michigan School for Environment and Sustainability (SEAS) houses numerous labs that address a spectrum of issues related to environmental sustainability.
+Many are places for the hands-on study of systems and natural resources such as water, soil, plants, and live animals, while others are teaching labs where students of environmental science master's programs learn to conduct analyses of aquatic and terrestrial systems as part of their regular coursework:

-The Agroecology Lab is interested in biological diversity in managed and natural tropical and temperate ecosystems.
-Research focuses on the effects of agricultural transformation and its impact on biodiversity.
-Another aspect of the research relates to the ecological function of biodiversity in diverse tropical agroecosystems.
-More general interest is related to sustainable agriculture and conservation in Latin America as well as the interactions between forests and agroecosystems.
+The Perfecto Agroecology Lab is interested in biological diversity in managed ecosystems and the contributions of biodiversity to rural livelihoods.
+Research focuses on the effects of agricultural intensification and its impact on biodiversity and well as the roles and ecological functions of biodiversity in diverse farming systems.
+More general interest is related to sustainable agriculture, the role of the agroecological matrix in biodiversity conservation in Latin America as well as the contributions of agroecology to biodiversity conservation to rural livelihoods and food sovereignty.

-The Aquatic Ecosystems Lab houses staff and equipment to process biological (invertebrates, algae, fish) samples from field surveys of rivers, riparian wetlands and the Great Lakes; a basic water-analysis capacity (including pigments, nutrients and sediment); and prep/storage space for various field transducers, sondes and sonars used in the field.
+The shared Aquatic Ecosystems Lab houses staff and equipment to process biological (invertebrates, algae, fish) samples from field surveys of rivers, riparian wetlands and the Great Lakes; a basic water-analysis capacity (including pigments, nutrients and sediment); and prep/storage space for various field transducers, sondes and sonars used in the field.

-The Aquatic Lab is designed around twin reservoirs.
+The Aquatic Classlab is designed around twin reservoirs.
 It is equipped for video recording and analysis, with high speed video cameras, underwater video cameras, video analyzers, digital monitors, frame grabbers and synchronization boards.